 Iced coffee lovers, this is for you!

-Whether it’s hot outside and the thought of enjoying a hot latte gets you…well, hot and bothered… or if you just would much rather enjoy a cold coffee drink than a hot one, regardless of the time of year, a homemade iced latte has your back.
+Whether it’s hot outside and the thought of enjoying a hot latte gets you…well, hot and bothered… or if you just would much rather enjoy a cold coffee drink than a hot one, a homemade iced latte has your back.

-I myself am a very seasonal coffee drinker, so once summer rolls around, I’m all about the ice.
+I, myself, am a very seasonal coffee drinker.
+Once summer rolls around, I’m all about the ice.
 Luckily for all of us, we can make iced lattes in less than 5 minutes at a much cheaper price than heading to the coffee shop.

-You won’t need any fancy equipment or machines, just a way to brew strong coffee, some milk, and stir in any latte syrups you love to flavor with.
+You won’t need any fancy equipment or machines, just a way to brew strong coffee, some milk, and stir in your favorite latte syrups, and sip away.
 Let’s get to it!

 First, What is an Iced Latte?

-Otherwise known as a caffe latte, a latte is a coffee beverage made with espresso and steamed milk, with a little foam.
-A latte ratio is about a third espresso, and two-thirds steamed milk, topped with foam.
+A hot latte is a coffee beverage made with espresso and steamed milk, with a little foam.
+The ratio of ingredients is about a third espresso, and two-thirds steamed milk, topped with foam.

 Iced Coffee vs. Iced Latte